-The Starwood Preferred Guest credit card recently offered their lucrative 30k point sign-up offer (ended June 30th, 2014) and they are following it up with a bang!
+The Starwood Preferred Guest credit card recently offered their lucrative 30k point welcome bonus (ended June 30th, 2014) and they are following it up with a bang!
 Until July 31st, US Airways and American Airlines will throw in an additional 5k (25%) per 20k points that you transfer from your SPG account to either your Dividend Miles or AAdvantage account.

 This could be a great opportunity to earn extra US Airways miles in combination with The US Airways® Premier World MasterCard® that is currently offering 40,000 bonus miles after the first purchase.
-Also, remember that the Citi Executive AAdvantage Card is still offering an amazing 100k point bonus sign-up offer, but has a $10,000 spending requirement.
+Also, remember that the Citi Executive AAdvantage Card is still offering an amazing 100k point bonus welcome bonus, but has a $10,000 spending requirement.

 Currently, only American Airlines and US Airways are participating in such a bonus offer.